 There are tons of great low-impact exercises you can do right from your home.
-To preserve joints, take a walk, do yoga sessions, cycling, or anything that uses your bodyweight to develop strength and balance without compromising your joints.
+To preserve joints, take a walk, do yoga sessions, cycle, or do anything that uses your body weight to develop strength and balance without compromising your joints.
 With the hotter summer temperatures hitting us, it’s a great time to check out a community lap pool to go for a swim.
-Swimming provides a mixture of aerobic and anaerobic exercise that is very low-impact on your tendons and ligaments and can preserve your joint health over time.
-If you prefer to go to the gym, hop on an elliptical machine, use resistance bands, a row machine, or even try out a Pilates class for low impact activity.
+Swimming provides a mixture of aerobic and anaerobic exercise.
+That is very low-impact on your tendons and ligaments and can preserve your joint health over time.
+If you prefer to go to the gym, hop on an elliptical machine, use resistance bands, a row machine, or even try out a Pilates class for low-impact activity.
 To get your heart rate up, ramp things up by adding an incline to your treadmill work, walk with light hand weights, or use weighted training gear.

 Avoid High-impact Activities

-To preserve your joints, you will want to avoid high-impact exercises like running and jumping that are hard on your knees and hips.
+To preserve your joints, you will want to avoid high-impact exercises like running and jumping.
+That is hard on your knees and hips.
 Consistent impact at the bone-cartilage interface when running and jumping will make you more vulnerable to injury.
 The low-impact exercises mentioned above can still be very effective without putting extra stress on your joints.

 Remember to Stretch

-On top of strengthening the muscles around your joints, you also want to properly stretch before and after doing anything active.
+On top of strengthening the muscles around your joints.
+You also want to properly stretch before and after doing anything active.
 Taking just a few minutes to stretch each day can save your muscles after a workout and decrease the likelihood of incurring an injury.
-Stretching also increases circulation and energy levels needed to perform physical movements.
+Stretching also increases the circulation and energy levels needed to perform physical movements.

 Consume Anti-inflammatory Foods

 Another simple way to keep your joints healthy is by consuming anti-inflammatory foods.
 Inflammation can show up in joints through medical conditions like arthritis, common joint pain, or swelling.
 Fighting inflammation starts from the inside out.
 The foods we consume matter.
-You’ve heard the saying “you are what you eat,” and while that doesn’t mean you’re going to turn into cheeseburger or chocolate sprinkled donut, it does mean that everything you eat has a positive or negative effect on how your body functions.
-By adding in more anti-inflammatory foods, you’re able to crowd out the foods that cause inflammation and harm our immune systems.
+You’ve heard the saying “you are what you eat,” and while that doesn’t mean you’re going to turn into a cheeseburger or chocolate-sprinkled donut.
+It does mean that everything you eat has a positive or negative effect on how your body functions.
+By adding in more anti-inflammatory foods, you’re able to crowd out the foods.
+That causes inflammation and harms our immune systems.

 Harvard Health says “one of the most powerful tools to combat inflammation comes not from the pharmacy, but from the grocery store.”
 On your next trip to the market, keep these anti-inflammatory foods in mind: